Sample Message to Friends, Family, and Neighbors

-Our mayors, or city councils, or school boards and community college trustees all make a difference in our community.
+Our elected officials all make a difference in our community.
 For those of you who do vote in local elections, thank you for taking the time to vote and contribute to our democracy.
 For those who maybe haven’t voted in a local election before, or maybe it has just been a long time, please join me in voting this year on Tuesday, August 1, voters in districts with contested primary elections will have the opportunity to vote during this first important step in our election process.
 On Tuesday, November 7 voters will go to the polls to choose from a broader slate of candidates in the 2023 General Election.

 Here are two great websites with valuable voter and candidate information to assist Johnson County voters.
 The Johnson County Election Office site, which you can access here, lists important information on voter registration, where to vote, and how to advance vote.
 VoteJoCo.com provides links to video interviews of the candidates (hosted on the VoteJoCo YouTube channel) and written policy questionnaire responses for many city and county races.